mediascience/java-promise/README.md

 ### Create Degenerate

 A promise can be created already fulfilled or broken.
+Note the use of Either to create the final two promises.

 ```java
 final AtomicInteger vcap = new AtomicInteger();